zchase/node-tutorial/DeployNode/build-and-deploy-nodejs-to-digitalocean.md

         $ cd nodeTutorial
         $ touch app.js

 Now that we have everything all set up we can start by creating a basic Node.js "Hello World" app.
-Simply open app.js in the  text editor of your choice and paste in the below code:
+Open app.js in the  text editor of your choice and paste in the below code:

         var express = require('express');
         var app = express();